Optimize Cybersecurity Costs: 4 Essential Strategies for Leaders

 Prioritize Investments Based on Risk Assessment

-• Rank Risks by Impact and Likelihood: Develop a risk matrix to classify risks based on their potential effect on the entity and the probability of occurrence.
+• Rank Risks by Impact and Likelihood: Develop a to classify risks based on their potential effect on the entity and the probability of occurrence.
 This structured approach helps determine which risks demand immediate attention and resources, allowing for a more strategic focus.

 Follow the arrows to see how each step in the risk assessment process leads to better investment decisions.
 Each box represents a crucial action that helps organizations enhance their security posture.